 Lifelong Gowanus resident Sylvie was raised in the bright community of Brooklyn and wants to continue to live and work in the borough, creating art and fostering community for other local artists.

 Sylvie is a student at The New School in their Dual Degree BA/BFA program majoring in Fine Arts and Visual Studies with a minor in printmaking.
 She won highest departmental honors in both Fine Art and Visual Studies.
 She is a longtime artist, maker, educator and art student having worked at Beam Center and Beam Camp and graduating from Laguardia High School for the Visual Arts in 2017.

 Everyone had a blast and it was the most diverse crowd New College’s Ringling Mansion had probably ever seen.
 There were barefoot college students, tony old-money art collectors from Sarasota, friends of the Blues band and everyone in-between.
 The legendary Ahmet Ertegun from Atlantic Records even showed up!
 After the show, Michael and I packed up and moved to Brooklyn.

 Now, 30 years later, we want to recapture that multidisciplinary energy and excitement in Why Not Art.
-We hope you will come to one of our art shows when we launch in 2021! — Grace R. Freedman
+We hope you will come to one of our art shows or events and spread the word about our project! — Grace R. Freedman